StankovicMarko/routes/README.md

 # how to generate advanced build?
 1. cp -avr resources/public/img/ .
-2. prod clojure -A:prod -m figwheel.main --build-once prod
+2. clojure -A:prod -m figwheel.main --build-once prod

 #### if you have problems with it
 Probably externs cannot be inferred for all the calls you're making from your code to foreign-libs.
 Try adding this on top of one of the namespaces where you're doing interop and see if you get any warnings `(set! *warn-on-infer* true)` (edited)